 Published on: 11/10/2021

-IRC Uganda, Caritas Fort Portal HEWASA and the Tooro Kingdom are working together in the fight against COVDI-19 in Kabarole District.
+IRC Uganda, Caritas Fort Portal HEWASA and the Tooro Kingdom are working together in the fight against COVID-19 in Uganda's Kabarole District.

 By Monica Komucunguzi, Environment Officer at Caritas Fort Portal HEWASA and Naomi Kabarungi, IRC Uganda, editor and contributor